 - The attendees are Jim, Jeff and Christie

 Of the above options, only one is acceptable.
 The first two are obviously not acceptable.
 In a professional environment, this lack of ownership and interest is wrong.
 Number three is slightly better but wastes my time – of course I want you to find out.
 That’s why I am asking you!
-Number four is getting closer but is still not quite right – in the time it took you to tell me that you were going to go find out, both of us are wasting time.
+Number four is getting closer but is still not quite right – in the time it took you to tell me that you were going to go find out, you could have just….reached out to find the answer.

 But when you tell me directly what I wanted to know, that’s a winner!